 Once prepared, this recipe can be stored in the refrigerator up to 2 weeks in an airtight container.
 This sauce is gluten free, vegan, healthy and tasty.
 Enjoy!

-- 1 cup tahini sesame seed paste (made from light colored seeds)
+- 1 cup tahini sesame seed paste (I prefer the paste made from light colored seeds)

 - 3/4 cup lukewarm water, or more for consistency